-Alonso S. Perales, civil rights lawyer and diplomat, was born on October 17, 1898, to Susana (Sandoval) and Nicolas Perales in Alice, Texas.
-He was orphaned at age six and worked while still a child.
-He married Marta Pérez, a bookstore owner; they adopted a daughter and two sons.
-Perales finished public school in Alice and graduated from Draughn's Business College in Corpus Christi.
+Alonso S. Perales, civil rights activist, lawyer, diplomat, and public intellectual, was born on October 17, 1898, to Susana (Sandoval) and Nicolas Perales in Alice, Texas.
+He was orphaned at age six and as a child worked in the fields and on the railroad.
+The parents of Fortino Treviño raised him.
+Perales completed the eighth grade in Alice and graduated from Draughon’s Business College in San Antonio in 1915.
+He married Marta Pérez, the daughter of Casimiro Pérez Álvarez of Rio Grande City.
+They adopted a daughter and two sons in the 1950s.
 He was drafted into the United States Army during World War I and received an honorable discharge.
-He took the civil service examination and moved to Washington; it may have been at this time that he worked a year and a half in the Department of Commerce.
-He graduated from the Prepatory School in Washington, studied a year in the Department of Arts and Science at George Washington University, then received a B.A. in the School of Economics and Government at the National University.
-In 1926 he received his law degree.
-In the 1920s and 1930s he went on thirteen diplomatic missions to the Dominican Republic, Cuba, Nicaragua, Mexico, Chile, and the West Indies.
-In 1945 he served as legal counsel to the Nicaraguan delegation at the United Nations conference.
-He also served under the Dwight D. Eisenhower administration.
+After taking the civil service examination he moved to Washington D. C. and worked at the Department of Commerce.
+He graduated from high school at the Preparatory School in D. C., studied at George Washington University, and then received a B.A. from the School of Economics and Government at the National University.
+In 1926 he received his law degree from the National University.
+He also earned a certificate from the Universidad Nacional America (UNAM) in San Antonio in 1944.
+He was one of the most educated Latinos in the United States before 1960.